htedeschi/htedeschi/README.md

 <br />

 <hr />
-For almost 3 years I have worked to a multinational company based in Idaho as a **full-stack developer** in the development support team qorking directly wih **C# .NET**.
-On top of that, I have also worked for other companies abroad the world using **C# in .NET Core, Framework, and Standard**.
+For almost 12 years I have worked as a full-stack developer.
+Now I manage a team of developers using C# .NET and Angular 12+.
+On top of that, I have also worked for other companies abroad the world using C# in .NET Core, Framework, and Standard.
 I have created apps, sites, and libraries with these tools.
-Now, I have been also working with C# in the integration of third party systems alongside a flow-based service.
-I have created and maintained APIs and WebServices with .NET tools and also using Node.JS.
 <hr />